V-Sekai/manuals/changelog/20231207-changelog.md

 5   | Worked on Github godot engine and UFBX Part 1 | 2h
 5   | Worked on Github godot engine UFBX Part 2  | 1.5h
 6   | Write two proposals for mesh tangent unification and object using ImporterMesh and other paperwork.  | 2h 7   | Worked on Github godot engine.
-Optimize tangents and add obj unification. | 2h
+Optimize tangents and add obj tangent unification. | 2h

 ### Fixed